 It’s taken me 10 years to work out how to be effortlessly visible and to develop visibility habits that are in alignment with my personality, rather than working against it and this has been crucial to the growth of the School in recent years.
 Because when things feel hard and you work for yourself, it’s easy to just not do things.
 To put them off, to prioritise other tasks, to tell yourself you’ll do that later.

 I dearly wish someone had come along early in my career as an entrepreneur and said, ‘There are these things called visibility blocks.
 You need to clear them.
-You also have a visibility personality.
-You need to understand how it works.
-Once you’ve done these two things, you’ll be set to do the number one thing you need to do in your business to grow it; you’ll tell people about yourself and your business.
+Once you’ve done that you’ll be set to do the number one thing you need to do in your business to grow it; you’ll tell people about yourself and your business.
 You’ll connect with more people.
 You’ll put yourself forward for opportunities.
 You’ll be comfortable being seen and heard and you’ll love sharing news of your business with the world.’